Affiliate links on Android Authority may earn us a commission. Learn more.

 Note that the Fold 5 cannot use more than one eSIM profile at a time, so dual-SIM capabilities are impossible with just eSIMs.

-In the complete spec sheet shared with us, Samsung mentions eSIM support but notes as a disclaimer that the feature is dependent on the software version, region, and carrier.
-So eSIM support may not be available for all carriers in all countries.
+In the complete spec sheet, Samsung mentions eSIM support but notes as a disclaimer that the feature is dependent on the software version, region, and carrier.
+So, eSIM support may not be available for all carriers in all countries.

 Your mileage in getting the eSIM activated on the Galaxy Z Fold 5 (or any other device, for that matter) may vary depending on your carrier.
 In the US, the three major carriers (Verizon, T-Mobile, AT&T) support eSIM, though the activation process has some friction points.